 In our experience with organizations, executives, program staff, and governance leaders over several decades we saw the need for a more comprehensive integration of theory and practice that results in leadership that is authentic, evokes effective problemsolving, strengthens culture, and fosters transformation.
 The Integrated Model of Leadership© is the result.
 It reflects the energy of ki and the groundedness of connecting thoughts and actions.

-Ron Heifetz, leadership expert and Harvard professor defines technical skills as those in which the problem is clear and there is a clear solution; adaptive skills are those in which the problem is unclear and there is no clear solution.
+Ron Heifetz, leadership development expert and Harvard professor defines technical skills as those in which the problem is clear and there is a clear solution; adaptive skills are those in which the problem is unclear and there is no clear solution.
 Psychologist, Jeffery Conklin frames these as “wicked problems,” so called because they are recurring, complex, and unclear; and those faced with them must be engaged in order to arrive at a sufficient solution.

 Technical skills derive from formal education and training.
 A computer technician knows how to program a computer; a nurse know how to draw blood; a doctor knows how to assess your heart rate; an accountant knows how to file a tax return.